domoticz/domoticz/dzVents/documentation/README.md

  - In Domoticz  GUI (perhaps in another browser tab) press the switch.
  - You can watch the log in Domoticz and it should show you that indeed it triggered your script and you should see the log messages.

 See the examples folder `/path/to/domoticz/scripts/dzVents/examples` for more examples.
+This folder includes templates you can use to get started as well.
+And, if you use the GUI web editor to write your script, you will find boilerplate examples in the drop-down below the script type setting.

 # Writing scripts
 In order for your scripts to work with dzVents, they have to be turned into a Lua module with a specific structure.
 Basically you make sure it returns a Lua table (object) with predefined keys like `on` and `execute`.
 Here is an example: